 German is an interdisciplinary, liberal arts major, meaning you will draw from other fields of study and take broad-based core classes in addition to your German classes.
 Be prepared to participate in class discussions in German, attend lectures or performances in German, or be asked to create a German-based website.
 It’s highly likely you will be required to study oversees for a semester.
 In addition to learning the linguistical side of the German language, you will study German literature and culture in great depth.
 Some of the classes you might take include:

-The skills you’ll gain as a German major are transferable and diverse.
+The skills you’ll gain persuing a German degree at a Christian college are transferable and diverse.
 Depending upon your career goals, it is not uncommon for a German major to earn a double major or go on for further study in order to prepare for a career in law, medicine, government or any number of other professions.
 It is impossible to cover the wide scope of career opportunities available to those who are bilingual and well-versed in a second culture, but some of the more common examples are:

-If you are passionate about working with a German speaking population around the world or here in the United States, then perhaps a major in German is the next step God has for you!
+If you are passionate about working with a German speaking population around the world or here in the United States, then perhaps attending a Christian college for German is the next step God has for you!

 By Amber Gragert